mparno/fenics-web/source/demos/pde/index-python.rst

 ..
-This is the index page for the Python demos.
+This is the index page for the pde Python demos.

 .. _demos_pde_python_index: